drakkan/sftpgo/docs/full-configuration.md

     - `certificate_file`, string.
 Binding specific TLS certificate.
 This can be an absolute path or a path relative to the config dir.
     - `certificate_key_file`, string.
 Binding specific private key matching the above certificate.
 This can be an absolute path or a path relative to the config dir.
 If not set the global ones will be used, if any.
     - `min_tls_version`, integer.
 Defines the minimum version of TLS to be enabled. `12` means TLS 1.2 (and therefore TLS 1.2 and TLS 1.3 will be enabled),`13` means TLS 1.3.
 Default: `12`.
     - `force_passive_ip`, ip address.
-External IP address to expose for passive connections.
+External IP address for passive connections.
 Leave empty to autodetect.
 If not empty, it must be a valid IPv4 address.
 Default: "".
     - `passive_ip_overrides`, list of struct that allows to return a different passive ip based on the client IP address.
 Each struct has the following fields:
       - `networks`, list of strings.
 Each string must define a network in CIDR notation, for example 192.168.1.0/24.
       - `ip`, string.
 Passive IP to return if the client IP address belongs to the defined networks.
 Empty means autodetect.